 The reaction to the Amazon deal was immediate as questions popped up over the incentives package proposed by New York officials.
 Why offer hefty tax subsidies when the city is failing to address record-high homelessness?
 Why offer to “assist in securing access to a helipad” (a real thing promised by the city to Amazon) while the public transit system was melting down?
 And why offer all these perks and incentives under a shroud of secrecy, without community input?

 Supporters said the subsidies would only kick in if Amazon created the requisite 25,000 jobs.
 But academics say there’s plenty of reason for skepticism — once incentive agreements like this are signed, there’s often little transparency or accountability after the fact to ensure the companies comply with their end of the deal.
-Without explicit promises to hire unemployed New Yorkers, many worried that any jobs created would go to newcomers, who could potentially drive up rents and displace long-term residents of Queens’ diverse communities.
+Without explicit promises to hire unemployed New Yorkers, many worried that any jobs created would go to newcomers, who could potentially drive up rents and displace long-term residents of Queens, especially in Black and brown communities.